madshuttlecock/structural-variations/README.md

 ## Results

 We developed a Python3 script for visualizing read coverage by haplotype and breakpoints.
 It works on a `bam` file and produces pictures in `png` format.
-It creates visualizations of every chromosome and also a zoom-in of possible breakage-fusion bridge events.
+It creates visualizations of every chromosome and also a zoom-in of all possible breakage-fusion bridge events.

 ### Manual